 Your doctor will check that you and your baby are well, give you useful information to help you have a healthy pregnancy (including healthy eating and exercise advice) and answer any questions you may have.

+The physical changes a woman experiences after birth are dramatic and amazing.
 The pelvic floor gradually regains its strength after birth.
-This process is greatly aided by practicing pelvic floor exercises during pregnancy and making sure that they are done soon after the birth.
+This process is greatly aided by practising pelvic floor exercises during pregnancy and making sure that they are done soon after the birth.

-Speak with your Maternal Health Nurse and/or your GP to assist you with any difficulties as you become comfortable with the many changes you face following the birth of your baby.
+Speak with your maternal health nurse and/or your GP to assist you with any difficulties as you become comfortable with the many changes you face following the birth of your baby.

-Problems women can experience during the postnatal period include: tiredness, perineal pain, breast problems, backache, haemorrhoids, constipation, depression, anaemia, headache and urinary symptoms.
+Problems women can experience during the postnatal period include tiredness, perineal pain, breast problems, backache, haemorrhoids, constipation, depression, anaemia, headache and urinary symptoms.

 There can be many challenges that affect a woman’s sexual functioning, such as depression, fertility issues, illness, disease, aging and disability.